bruggsy/EO1-Wheel-Demo/README.md

 14/06/18 18:14:46 INFO streaming.StreamJob: Output: /user/hduser/wheelTestOutput///classifier
 ```

-The classifier is built to be fault tolerant, and will issue warnings if some bands are missing from the dataset.
-These can be checked
+The classifier is built to be fault tolerant and automatically determine if each scene is ALI or Hyperion.
+It will issue warnings if some bands are missing from the dataset.
-in the hadoop logs.
+ These can be checked in the hadoop logs.
 As hduser, cd into ```/usr/local/hadoop/logs/userlogs/```.
 If you ```ls``` here, you will see folders labelled similarily to
 ```
 job_201406041059_0199
 ```